asaini987/chat-app/README.md

 - Implementing chat rooms for users to join/create
 - Enhancing the client interface for better user experience
 - Adding SSL encryption to chat communciation

-Coming soon: a GUI for the client using the GTK library
+- Developing a GUI for the client using the GTK library

 ## Getting Started